 The established medical community feels there are a few diets that have health value.
-The two main ones are the DASH diet and the Mediterranean diet.
+The three main ones are the DASH diet, the vegan diet and the Mediterranean diet.
 There have been multiple studies showing that the Mediterranean diet results in a better cardiovascular risk profile than the Western diet.
 A recent study (1) out of Italy examined how the Mediterranean diet affects some of the inflammatory markers in the blood.
 Other medical studies have shown that increased inflammatory markers in the blood are associated with more cardiovascular risk.

 Mediterranean Diet Reduces Inflammation

 In this study the researchers defined Mediterranean diet based on four criteria: 1. having increased fruits and vegetables 2. having olive oil as the main source of fat 3. having a low meat and dairy intake 4. having a moderate consumption of wine.
 Of course there are multiple Mediterranean diets that differ according to the specific location.
-However these criteria do tend to be relatively common to all Mediterranean diets.
+However, these criteria do tend to be relatively common to all Mediterranean diets.

 They divided their subjects into 3 categories according to a Mediterranean diet score that weighed the diet according to these criteria.
 They found that the higher the level of adherence to the Mediterranean diet, the better the blood inflammatory markers were.
 So the Mediterranean diet reduces inflammation.
 They speculated on the various traditional antioxidants present in the Mediterranean diet, but did not consider potassium and sodium.

 They reported the average potassium content of the participants' diet.
 But they did not report the difference in potassium content of those adhering to the Mediterranean diet versus those not adhering.
-Also they did not report on the sodium content of either diet.
+Also, they did not report on the sodium content of either diet.

 The overall average of potassium intake was quite low.
-However if they had examined the potassium and sodium content of those adhering to the Mediterranean diet versus those not adhering, they would probably have found a significant difference.
+However, if they had examined the potassium and sodium content of those adhering to the Mediterranean diet versus those not adhering, they probably would have found a significant difference.
 The higher fruit and vegetable content of the Mediterranean diet would likely have resulted in a much higher potassium and lower sodium content.

-Antioxidant Value Of No Value
+Antioxidant Value Is Of No Value

 Other more popular antioxidants are studied because they have shown antioxidant qualities in the test tube.
 But the test tube antioxidant values (ORAC) have been shown to have no correlation with antioxidant activity in the body.
 See this post for a discussion about the lack of correlation.
 What matters is the antioxidant activity inside the cell, not the activity in the test tube.